rpl/grunt-mozilla-addon-sdk/README.md

 A boolean value that is used to enable/disable print cfx commands output

 #### arguments
-Type: `String`
+Type: `Array`

-A string value that is used to pass arguments to the cfx command to run.
+An array of string values that is used to pass arguments to the cfx command to run.

 ### mozilla-cfx